atomjump/medimage-co-nz-content-only/ehrconnect-addon.md

 The most crucial fields that need to be altered are testConnectionSQL, testConnectionShowField, createUserSQL, getIdSQL, insertAttachmentSQL and dbCurrentTimeSQL.

 * __testConnectionSQL__.
 Connection test query.
 SQL command to check the connection to the EHR database and get the last photo record added.
+Renamed to ‘testConnectionQuery’ for the EHR Connector >= 0.7.10, but ‘testConnectionSQL’ is still compatible.

 * __testConnectionShowField__.
 Connection test field to highlight.
 The table field name to show for the last record entered, once there is a successful connection test.

 * __createUserSQL__.
 Give MEDIMAGE user permissions queries.
 SQL command(s) to give the ‘MEDIMAGE’ user it’s permissions.
 Separate queries by semi-colons ‘;’.
 This helps differentiate who should support any associated problems.
+Renamed to ‘createUserQuery’ for the EHR Connector >= 0.7.10, but ‘createUserSQL’ is still compatible.

 * __getIdSQL__.
 Get identifier query.
 SQL command to output the internal database patient ID from an incoming [NHID] word.
+Renamed to ‘getIdQuery’ for the EHR Connector >= 0.7.10, but ‘getIdSQL’ is still compatible.

 * __insertAttachmentSQL__.
 Insert attachment query.
 SQL command to insert the new photo attachment into the patient record table.
-Words that are replaced with their correct values are ‘patientID,currentDateTime,photoname,fullphotopath,filelength,staffname,computer,location’
+Words that are replaced with their correct values are ‘patientID,currentDateTime,photoname,fullphotopath,filelength,staffname,computer,location’.
+Renamed to ‘insertAttachmentQuery’ for the EHR Connector >= 0.7.10, but ‘insertAttachmentSQL’ is still compatible.

 * __dbCurrentTimeSQL__.
 Database Current time.
 SQL function representing the current time field.
 This may be e.g. ‘CURRENT_TIMESTAMP’.
+Renamed to ‘dbCurrentTimeQuery’ for the EHR Connector >= 0.7.10, but ‘dbCurrentTimeSQL’ is still compatible.